 I found that my flour sifter was the perfect diameter for cutting rounds of pie crust dough to fit into my tartlet pans.
 Gently press it into the bottom and fluted sides of the tartlet pans.
 The technique to practice here is to lift the edge of the dough with one hand, and press it into the bottom edges with the other (so the dough doesn’t accidentally catch and tear apart on the rim).

 You can sprinkle a little granulated sugar onto the store bought dough if you like to sweeten it a bit.
 It should be popped into the freezer for about 15 minutes to set and harden the dough.
 Once thoroughly chilled, press foil into the tart pans and fill with pie weights (or pennies) to bake.
 Bake them covered for 10 minutes, then remove the foil and weights and bake the crust for another 7 minutes or so, until it is golden brown.

 Once the crusts are cooled, they’re ready to be filled with pastry cream.
-Their almost ready to eat!
+They are almost ready to eat!

 Once filled with pastry cream, top each Fruit Tartlet with a combination of blueberry-raspberry-kiwi, or sliced strawberries, or any combination you like!
 They are all delicious :0) The goal is to tightly arrange the fruit to completely cover the cream, then it’s lightly brushed with a hot apple jelly glaze to really make the fruit shine and give a little extra sweetness.

 I know that once you try one of these little tarts, you’ll be hooked!
 They are sooooo impressive to serve to your guests too.
 Please let me know what you think and rate the recipe below!Print